pafaul-external-development/swap-test-suite/README.md

 Used tvm-linker - [latest tvm linker](https://github.com/tonlabs/TVM-linker)

+# VERY IMPORTANT INFORMATION

+All of the instructions were tested on Ubuntu 18.04.

 # TON testing suite

 Set of tools for making testing smart contracts on TON easier.